Format and schedule

 The Billie Jean King Cup is split into four sections: the Finals, Qualifiers, Play-Offs and Groups.

 The 12 leading teams contest the Finals at one location over six days.
-The 2022 Finals will take place in November, with the location yet to be announced.
+Further information on where and when the 2023 Finals will take place is still to come.

-Full details around the format of the Billie Jean King Cup can be found here.
+Full details around the format of the Billie Jean King Cup can be found below: